NHC Data in GIS Formats

 Data & Products

-Please note these GIS data are experimental.
+Please note these GIS datasets are provided as a convenience to users.
 Support for these data may not always be available or timely in nature.
 Please provide your feedback and need for NWS GIS data in this National Weather Service GIS Survey.
 For issues directly related to the datasets below, please contact us.

 Dataset in shapefile format only (delivered as a .zip file)